A regular payment to help with essential travel costs if you have a medical condition that means you can’t use public transport.

 Change of circumstances

-We need to know about changes that could reduce your payment.
-You must tell us if:
+We need to know about changes that could reduce your Mobility Allowance payment.

 You may get part of your income support early.
 This is an advance.
 You pay it back out of your normal payments from us.